 The docudrama style of filmmaking is also used quite often in feature films, but the resulting movies are usually labeled at biopics or simply "based on a true story" rather than as docudramas, as the word "docudrama" tends to convey a certain amount of tawdriness, which is no doubt the result of there being so many TV movies about spurned women in danger from husbands or boyfriends who wonder: "is she cheating on me?"
 Some famous feature docudramas include Erin Brockovich, The King's Speech, and United 93.

 There are several ways to go about making a docudrama.
-The first is to have the people who were actually involved in the class action lawsuit in Canada recreate the scene for the cameras.
+The first is to have the people who were actually involved in the class action lawsuit recreate the scene for the cameras.
 The second is to use firsthand accounts to recreate the scene using actors, who are often able to more realistically fake the emotions and actions experienced by a person in the moment.
 The third it to use a combination of after-the-fact interviews with participants and actor-driven recreations, intercutting the two for dramatic effect.
 This third method is the most popular for TV shows, while films tend to use only actors to avoid breaking the fourth wall.